KamandaK9/StarkBlaze/README.md

 - The search controller was quite difficult for me.
 It works well on the Book tab however, keeping it persistant on the other tabs proved to be quite difficult.
 A search can be made, but
 - retaining that search and displaying it was a challenge

+# Issue 3
+- There is a Glitch in the "Characters" tab whereby a 1 card appears, please pull down to the see the rest in ascending order.

 Thank you for the opportunity.
 I learnt alot.